GERSL/usdist/README.md

 ## Other
 Any other remaining resources can be provided upon request.
 Please contact the authors for further details.

+## Contact US
+Shi Qiu (shi.qiu@uconn.edu) and Zhe Zhu (zhe@uconn.edu) at the Department of Natural Resources and the Environment, University of Connecticut.

 ## Reference
 Qiu, S., Zhu, Z., Yang, X., Yang, Z., Woodcock, C., Fahey, R., Stehman, S., Zhang, Y., Cullerton, M., Grinstead, A., Hong, F., Song, K., Suh, J. W., Li, T., Ren, W., and Neman, R., 2025.
 Satellite evidence for a shift from human-directed to wild disturbances in the US.
 Nature Geoscience, under review